 Local governments are required to establish targets and identify specific policies and actions for the reduction of greenhouse gas emissions.
 Consequently, the RDEK has established a greenhouse gas reduction target of 17% below 2007 levels by 2020.
+This target will likely be reached during the life of this plan and a new target will be set when an updated provincial Community Energy and Emissions Inventory is available.
 Policies that address this target promote reductions in the consumption of energy and emission of greenhouse gases through proactive land use, solid waste management and transportation planning.